-

 Can I take a defensive driving course to reduce the number of driver’s license points on my driving record?

 Yes.
 Georgia allows drivers to take state-approved Defensive Driving or Driver Improvement courses for point reduction.
-You can take one course every five years, which will remove up to seven points from your license.
+You can only take the course every 5 years, which will remove up to 7 points from your license.

 Why is it a good idea to order a driving record?

-There are three great reasons why you should order a copy of your driving record.
+There are a few great reasons why you should order a copy of your driving record.

 You can make sure: